 Timber is a highly desirable flooring material that can look absolutely gorgeous in your home.
-But it requires a particular kind of maintenance, including how it is cleaned.
+But it requires a particular kind of maintenance and knowledge, including how to clean timber floors.

 In this article, we’ll walk you through the best way to clean timber floors, to keep them in great condition.

 General cleaning of timber floors requires two main steps—vacuuming, and mopping.
 Here is the full process.

 Dust, dirt, hair, and other particles can easily scratch timber flooring, so it’s best to vacuum weekly or biweekly.
 If you really want to take care of your flooring, this includes the arduous task of moving furniture and vacuuming underneath it.

 When vacuuming, be sure to use the vacuum’s soft flooring attachment, as this will avoid damaging the floor.

 Once you’re satisfied your flooring is free of dust and dirt, you’ll need to mop.
 Microfibre mops are the most suitable types for hardwood flooring, or you can even purchase mops that are specifically designed for the job.